blocky/attestation-service-examples/error_handling/README.md

 If you explored the
-[Hello World - Bringing A Blocky AS Function Call Attestation On Chain](../hello_world_on_chain/README.md) example, you can use `Result.Success` to decide whether you want to bring the attestation on chain or not.
+[Hello World - Bringing A Blocky AS Function Call Attestation On Chain](../hello_world_on_chain/README.md) example, you can extend it to use `Result.Success` to decide whether you want to bring the attestation on chain or not.
 You can also extend the example, so that transactions calling the `User.sol` `verifyAttestedFnCallClaims` function revert if the `Result.Success` field is set to `false`.